Another unplanned opportunity

 One thing I always keep in mind when moving around with a camera is that there will always be something to shoot.
-Sometimes, if you look too hard, you won’t find it.
+Sometimes, if you look too hard, you won't find it.
 You have to keep your eyes and SEE, not just LOOK.
 The resulting shot is a matter of choice ad fast.
-But as Confucius 1 said:
+But as Confucius (More about this philosopher on Wikipedia) said:

 Finally found the right spot, at the right time